 For further information about initiatives produced during the legislative session, or for a search engine of all legislation introduced by the state legislature, visit the Maryland General Assembly's website.

-The 2017 Maryland General Assembly Session convened on Jan.
-11, 2017 and ends at midnight on April 10, 2017.
+The 2019 Maryland General Assembly Session convened on Jan.
+9, 2019 and will end at midnight on April 8, 2019.

 Higher Education Bills

 SB88/HB41 Student Debt Relief Act of 2019: Establishing a Maryland Promise Plus Scholarship program to provide tuition assistance to certain students attending eligible State institutions; establishing eligibility requirements to include limitations on gross income levels under certain circumstances; providing for an annual scholarship award of no more than $10,000 per recipient; providing the scholarship be converted to a loan under certain circumstances; allowing a subtraction modification for a certain amount of interest paid on student loans; etc.